VladimirMakeev/D2ModdingToolset/README.md

   </details>

 ### Settings:
-The following settings can be changed in Scripts\\settings.lua:
+The following settings can be changed in 'Scripts\\settings.lua':
 <details>
   <summary>User Interface</summary>